 As a royalty holder, the Corporation has limited, if any, access to properties in respect of which the Corporation holds royalty interests.
 The Corporation must generally rely principally on publicly available information regarding properties and mining operations and may not have legal rights to constant access to the properties or to a review of the data which was used to substantiate the technical information which has been publicly disclosed.
 In the future, the Corporation will generally be dependent on publicly available information in its preparation of required disclosures pertaining to properties, and mining operations on the properties, in respect of which the Corporation holds royalty interests.
-This Annual Information Form includes information regarding properties and mining operations which is based on information publicly disclosed by the owners or operators of the properties in respect of which the Corporation holds royalty interests.
+This Annual Information publicly disclosed by the owners or operators of the properties in respect of which the Corporation holds royalty interests.